 Other Ranks Died

 This set of records, amounting to approximately one million cards, relate to pensions claimed from the British Ministry of Pensions for 'other ranks' (not officers) who were killed or died in the Great War.
-(Note: Pensions of men who survived the conflict will be part of a later release).
 This constitutes a full set of records and has not been subject to any weeding (as has been the case in other records preserved by the Ministry of Defence).
 Therefore a card should exist for every soldier, sailor or airman who died in the war provided his next of kin claimed a pension.
 If there was no pension claim, no card will exist.